 Not only will responding to people make them more likely to comment on more of your photos in the future, but it’ll also increase your status in the Instagram algorithm.
 Comments over 3 words (I hear it’s 5 now, but no one actually knows for sure) count towards the algorithm, and make it more likely your photo will appear on other people’s Explore feeds, therefore giving you the chance to receive even more engagement.
-Also, emojis don’t count towards the word count.
+Also note: emojis don’t count towards the word count.

 8. Engage with people you’re following

-When I scroll through my feed, I try to like and comment as many photos as I can.
+When I scroll through my feed, I try to like and comment on as many photos as I can.
 Most people like and comment on my photos back, and we end up mutually liking and commenting on all of each other’s photos.
 This is a wonderful way to make Insta-friends!

 9. Find out when the best times to post are

 It’s really different for everyone, depending on who your audience is.
 I’ve read a lot of articles on this, and Sundays at anytime are essentially the best day to post.
 If you have a Facebook page for your brand, connect it with your Instagram so you can see the business statistics!
 It’s extremely useful and it tells you exactly what times are best to post everyday according to when your followers are online.